 Many websites out there also steal content, without any real penalty.
 Sure duplicate content can be spotted, but not when cleverly coded in a way that even Google can’t tell a difference.
 So in plain English language terms, these types of websites are pretty much worthless.

 But because they found ways to rank high in Google, these sites tend to pop up in your searches.
-They also often drive traffic through ads.
+They also often drive traffic through ads (sometimes even the AdWords network, that’s why advertisers who use Display advertising should always, always check the URLs that their ads show up on).
 And maybe, just maybe this new Fred update from Google (unofficial update) is going to make the internet a much, much better place.
+Finally.

 At least, that’s the general feel of professional SEO specialists including myself.
 It is about time that Google addressed websites that focus on pure revenue generation.
 Surely we can’t get rid of all of these sites, as some have even become good at what they do over time, but it’s a start in the right direction.

 But to every story like this, there is another.
 Google used to allow AdSense publishers only up to three ads per page (they would only check this at the time of paying a publisher their threshold value, typically the first $100).
 But Google in 2016, announced that publishers were no longer required to follow that rule.

 But, there had to be a catch.
 Allowing publishers six ads per page or more without consequence would just make the web a place of constant, in-you-face ad nagging.

 The reports about this update stem from the fact that many website owners, who shared their concerns with the public, saw large drops in traffic.
 And you guessed it.
 All website owners who were complaining have these sites that just don’t look right.